shaneholloman/udm-le/README.md

 # Let's Encrypt for Ubiquiti UniFi OS

+## Deprecation Notice

+UniFi OS 5.1 now has support built in for DNS based issuance of Let's Encrypt certificates (found under Control Plane > Console).

+Currently it supports several providers including:

+* Cloudflare
+* DigitalOcean
+* Dyno
+* GoDaddy
+* OVH
+* Porkbun
+* Route53

+**In a nutshell, you probably don't need to use udm-le as it is for the most part obsolete.**

+I have not personally verified if it manages the Radius and Hotspot certificates, but in all likelihood this project is not necessary any longer.

 ## Overview

 This should work on UniFi devices running UniFi OS 2.x or later, including: